FCC Report and Order 19-78

 Currently, an HCP must develop weighted evaluation criteria (i.e., scoring worksheet or matrix) that demonstrates how the HCP will choose the most cost-effective bid before submitting its request for service.
 Starting in FY2021, the HCP must specify on its bid evaluation worksheet and/or scoring matrix the requested services for which it seeks bids, its minimum requirements for the specified criteria, and each service provider’s proposed service levels for the specified criteria.
 The HCP must also specify its disqualification factors, if any, that it will use to remove bids or bidders from further consideration.

-Beginning in FY2021, USAC will determine the urban and rural rates for each eligible service in each state and include the rates in a database publicly available on its website.
-The first set of urban and rural rates will be posted to USAC’s website no later than July 1, 2020.
+The Report and Order eliminated distance-based support, use of a cost-based study to identify the appropriate rates, and the limitation of support on satellite services.
+This order stated, beginning in FY2021, USAC will determine the urban and rural rates for each eligible service in each state and include the rates in a database publicly available on its website.
+The first set of urban and rural rates were posted to USAC’s website on July 1, 2020.

-For HCPs located in Alaska
+For FY2021 and FY2022 – HCPs located in Alaska (only)

-This waiver is in place for FY2021, for which competitive bidding has already begun, and for FY2022 unless the FCC has separately addressed the pending petitions for reconsideration within the year (i.e., by January 19, 2022).
+On January 19, 2021, the FCC released Order DA 21-83, waiving the requirement for health care providers located in Alaska to use the Telecom Program Rates Database for determining rural rates.
+This waiver was in place for FY2021, for which competitive bidding had already begun, and for FY2022 unless the FCC had separately addressed the pending petitions for reconsideration by January 19, 2022.

 Post-Commitment